RyanWillDev/interview-prep/Front-end-Developer-Interview-Questions/FEDIQAnswers.md

 * If you could master one technology this year, what would it be?
 * Explain the importance of standards and standards bodies.
 * What is Flash of Unstyled Content?
 How do you avoid FOUC?
+  * **The FOUC results from the content of the page loading before the CSS.
+So, the page is initially rendered with no styling, then re-rendered when the CSS file is loaded.
+You can avoid this by putting your `<link>`s to CSS files in the head of your document.**
 * Explain what ARIA and screenreaders are, and how to make a website accessible.
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.
 * What does CORS stand for and what issue does it address?